Skip To Content

 The turf used was from the site and contains species-rich, native seeds sourced from the adjacent wildflower meadows, and material dug out from the new scrapes was used to fill in the old, straightened channel and create a kest (raised mound for a hedge).

-Returfing the old, filled in channel with native species-rich seeded turf. © Eden Rivers Trust
+Photo: Returfing the old, filled-in channel with native species-rich seeded turf.

-This winter, volunteers will help plant a 400m hedgerow on the kest to further reduce the amount of runoff and excess water reaching the river, reducing peak river levels during heavy rain and improving water quality.
+Over the winter of 2023/2024, volunteers helped to plant a 400m hedgerow on the kest to further reduce the amount of runoff and excess water reaching the river, reducing peak river levels during heavy rain and improving water quality.

-This work was made possible thanks to generous support and funding from the Environment Agency and the Westmorland Dales Landscape Partnership Scheme which is supported by a grant from the National Lottery Heritage Fund.
+This work was made possible thanks to generous support and funding from the Environment Agency and the Westmorland Dales Landscape Partnership Scheme, which was supported by a grant from the National Lottery Heritage Fund.

 Thanks also to staff from the Yorkshire Dales National Park for their advice and support regarding the planning aspects of this project.